moggs2/decide-ai-ic-challenge/README.md

 | 512 | 196.22B | 197.77B | 200.80B | 206.88B |
 | 1024 | 445.26B | 445.26B | 445.26B | 445.26B |

-The ratio one cycle to one instruction should be 1 cycle x 10.
+The ratio of one cycle to one instruction should be 1 cycle x 10.

-## Cost related views
+## Cost-related views
-The model became inefficient when the input word were larger than 8 words and the output larger than 4 words.
-Sometimes the answer was totally wrong, sometimes the sentences were cut off or the same answer was listed twice.
-Moreover the costs increase much steeper when the word input is larger than 8.
-The output costs per word remains steady.
+The model became inefficient when the input words were larger than 8 words and the output larger than 4 words.
+Sometimes the answer was totally wrong, sometimes the sentences were cut off, or the same answer was listed twice.
+Moreover, the costs increase much steeper when the word input is larger than 8.
+The output cost per word remains steady.